 I was a bit surprised that there were two iPad screen protectors, I guess I should read full description before I make the order next time, but a positive surprise, I guess they add extra matte screen protector in case your first attempt installing it fails or you can just change the screen protector when it’s time.
 The lifespan isn’t probably that long and occasionally you will need a new one.

-use.paperlike.com it’s a video material provided by Paperlike, I followed it step by step and it made the process smooth and easy.
+use.paperlike.com it’s an instructional video provided by Paperlike, I followed it step by step and it made the process smooth and easy.

 Start by cleaning your iPad.
 I used a microfibre cloth for the screen.
 Then you use the red guide stickers to carefully align the protector with the side one facing the screen.
 When you do that correctly your screen protector should open up like a book.
 Clean the screen thoroughly with the wet wipe, paying close attention to the button and camera area and corners of course.
 Open up dry wipes and clean the moisture.
 Then use dust stickers to mop up any remaining dust when that is done and you feel confident about your screen Peel backside one facing the iPad and let it stick to the iPad screen.

 Most likely there will be air bubbles, absolutely normal – use a credit card which wasn’t included, to push the bubbles to the closest side.
 It’s quite a satisfying process if speaking honestly.

 The final step is to remove side two.
 Be careful, so you don’t rip off the screen protector itself.
 When you remove side two there shouldn’t be any more bubbles left.
 In case there are, try to push the bubble to the side, again.